Baron Newlands

 Baron Newlands, of Newlands and Barrofield in the County of the City of Glasgow and of Mauldslie Castle in the County of Lanark, was a title in the Peerage of the United Kingdom.
 It was created on 19 January 1898 for the soldier Sir William Hozier, 1st Baronet.
-He had already been created a baronet in the Baronetage of the United Kingdom in 1890.
-He was succeeded by his only son James, the second Baron, who had represented Lanarkshire South in the House of Commons and served as Lord-Lieutenant of Lanarkshire.
+He had already been created a baronet in the Baronetage of the United Kingdom on 12 June 1890.

+He was succeeded by his only son James, the 2nd Baron, who had represented Lanarkshire South in the House of Commons from 1886 to 1906 and served as Lord-Lieutenant of Lanarkshire from 1915 to 1921.
 He was childless, and the titles became extinct on his death on 5 September 1929.

-Sir Henry Montague Hozier (1838–1907), younger brother of the first Baron, was a Colonel in the 3rd Dragoons and the father of Clementine Churchill, wife of Winston Churchill.
+Sir Henry Montague Hozier (1838–1907), younger brother of the 1st Baron, was a Colonel in the 3rd Dragoons and the legal father of Clementine Churchill, wife of Winston Churchill.